Mexican leftist refuses to accept election result

 | MEXICO CITY

-MEXICO CITY The runner-up in Mexico's presidential election rejected on Monday the final results of the contest and said he had evidence that about 5 million votes had been bought by the winner's political party.
+MEXICO CITY The runner-up in Mexico's presidential election rejected the final results of the contest on Monday and said he had evidence that about 5 million votes had been bought by opponents.

-"We cannot accept those results," said Lopez Obrador, who also said he was a victim of voter fraud six years ago.
+"We cannot accept those results ...," said Lopez Obrador, who also said he was a victim of voter fraud in 2006.
 "We have evidence to support this and when the time is right we are going to prove that around 5 million votes were bought."

-The fiery orator, who ran as a candidate of a coalition of leftist parties led by the Party of the Democratic Revolution (PRD), did not specifically point the finger at Pena Nieto on Monday.

-But he has focused on the PRI in the past week with allegations the party handed out gifts and shopping cards to lure poor voters to the polls.
+The fiery orator, who ran as a candidate of a coalition of leftist parties led by the Party of the Democratic Revolution (PRD), did not specifically point the finger at Pena Nieto on Monday but he has concentrated heavy fire on the PRI in the past week with allegations of vote buying.

-Lopez Obrador said he would wait until Thursday to decide his next step.
-He is considering asking that the election be annulled.
+Lopez Obrador said he would wait until Thursday to decide his next step but said he is considering asking that the election be annulled.

-"I think it is in Lopez Obrador's interest for it to drag on," said Christopher Sabatini from the Washington-based Council of the Americas, adding that it would be nearly impossible for the PRD to prove there was massive vote buying.

-Lopez Obrador, who staged weeks of protests after the 2006 election that snarled parts of Mexico City, has not called for demonstrations to protest this election.

-Outgoing President Felipe Calderon of the conservative National Action Party (PAN) said on Monday that the accusations must be looked into.
+Outgoing President Felipe Calderon of the conservative National Action Party said on Monday vote buying unacceptable and that the accusations must be looked into.

 "The essence of democracy isn't only counting votes but also that the campaigns play out in fair conditions," he said in a radio interview, adding that vote buying was a "vice" of Mexican democracy that needed to be corrected immediately.

-One of Lopez Obrador's main complaints is that the PRI used gift cards for retailer Soriana to buy support from voters.
-Soriana fiercely denies it was involved in any way.
+One of Lopez Obrador's main complaints is that the PRI used gift cards for retail stores to buy support from voters.

 "The business of the cards and the accounts and all, I'm not saying it's going to be enough to change the results of an election with such a difference (in the number of votes), I don't know, but it needs to be resolved," Calderon said.